 Passive Analog Summing Mixer solution without compromises

-Warming Up your Digital ITB mixes – add warmth and analog vibe
+Warm Up your Digital ITB mixes – add analog depth and vibe

 You get the best electronically fitted summing mixer designed for Your studio (DAW Interface) working range! (let me know about your DAW interface soundcard type / brand)